jacob-stein1/se-bch-als-resource-app/README.md

 ### Bugs and errors

-- Our tests do not run during deployment due to dependency issues.
-However, we can run it during development by calling npm run test.

 - UseEffect gets called twice during dev.
 Therefore, the back button may appear sooner, cause the page title not to render correctly.
 Useeffect is not a good option.
 Thus, we solved this in dev branch by using dynamic routes.
 It reroute to previous page when user clicks back button. <br><br>

 - In dev branch, we used dynamic routes because it makes our code cleaner and easier to follow.
 In addition, it creates a page for each question.
 However, it currently can only be deployed as a dynamic website.
 To make it a static site, next team would need to usegetstatic paths to generate all pages during build.
 (Note: our teammate believes we should keep it dynamic as generating all pages at once wastes resources)